 In addition, it has been noted that adolescent girls and women may have a heightened risk of severe reaction related to their menstrual cycle, specifically during the premenstrual or ovulatory phases.
 Presumably, hormonal changes associated with these phases of the menstrual cycle can alter the threshold for a reaction.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
-He is Clinical Chief of the Division of Allergy and Immunology at Children’s National Health System in Washington, D.C. and Director of the Food Allergy Program.
-Questions submitted below will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
+He co-authors “The Food Allergy Experts” column in Allergic Living’s E-Magazine.Submit a Question View all posts by this medical expert.